 Budapest is a wonderful city with many bookstores and cafes.
 I was quite surprised actually because I didn’t expect so many and that too SO GOOD!
 Here’s my two cents on exploring the many bookstores of the city of Budapest:

 The Bookstores of Budapest

-Massolit Book & Cafe: A quaint bookshop in the heart of the Jewish quarter, Massolit was my absolute favorite!
-You can sit here and read all day inside or in the garden, use the free Wifi and order tea with homemade cake!
-The owner has a superb collection of historic books and iis very helpful.
-There is a good selection of travel related books and a second hand rack for the Hungarian readers.
+A quaint bookshop in the heart of the Jewish quarter, Massolit Book & Cafe is another great bookstore in the heart of Budapest.
+The owner owns a superb collection of historic books and is very helpful.
+There is also a good selection of travel fiction as well as second hand books in Hungarian.